Slavník dynasty

 The Slavniks/Slavníks or Slavnikids (Slavníkovci; Slawnikiden; Sławnikowice) was a dynasty in the Duchy of Bohemia during the 10th century.
-It is considered to be of White Croats origin.
 The center of the semi-independent principality was the gord of Libice located at the confluence of the rivers Cidlina and Elbe.
 The Slavníks competed with the Přemyslid dynasty for control over Bohemia and eventually succumbed to them.
+It is often considered to be related to the White Croats.

 History

 Etymology

 The name Slavník comes from the Proto-Slavic *slava ("glory") + *-nikъ.

 Origin and early history

-Generally it is considered by many scholars to be a dynasty of White Croats in Bohemia.
+Generally it is considered by many scholars to be a dynasty of White Croats in early medieval Bohemia.

 The vast majority of what is known about the Slavnik family, is from the works by John Canaparius, Bruno of Querfurt, and Cosmas of Prague.
-Prince (dux) Slavník (†981), is generally considered as the founder of the dynasty, as there is no other known older relevant personality.
+Prince (dux) Slavník (†981), is generally considered as the founder of the dynasty, as there is no certain older relevant personality (possibly duke Witizla from 895).
 He therefore also gave the name to the whole family.
 According to Bruno of Querfurt, Slavník was the grandson of the Saxon duke Henry I, by maternal line most probably of an unknown Slavic woman, with whom Otto I had an illegitimate son William.
 This connection explains the friendly relationship between Slavnik's son Vojtěch, Saint Adalbert of Prague, with Otto III, and the Otto's efforts (Congress of Gniezno) around St. Adalbert's canonization, and the installation of Adalbert's brother Radim Gaudentius as the first archbishop of Gniezno Cathedral.

 According to Canaprius and Bruno of Querfurt, Slavnik was a noble ruler, and although he ruled over a vast territory and had plenty of gold and silver and minions, he was a humble man, generous towards to the poor people.
 His wife Střezislava, a noble woman characterized by modesty and compassion, came from a noble Slavic family, "worthy of his royal blood".
 As such, they were appreciated by both nobles and common people.
 Slavník had at least 6 sons, among whom two – Vojtěch (Adalbert) and the illegitimate Radim (Gaudentius) – later became saints.

 Slavnik's duchy tried to keep its quasi-independence by maintaining friendly relationships with its neighbours, such as with the blood-related Saxon Ottonian dynasty, or with the Přemyslid dynasty or Zlicans (supposedly related to Střezislava), and with the Polish Piast dynasty.